xtrusia/ceph-charms/ceph-osd/README.md

 multiple OSDs per storage node (ceph-osd unit).

-The list of all possible storage devices for the cluster is defined by the `osd-devices` option (default value is '/dev/vdb').
+The list of all possible storage devices for the cluster is defined by the `osd-devices` option.
 The below examples can be used in the `ceph-osd.yaml` configuration file.

 Block devices (regular),